KMSU: History

 The late 1970s brought the first threat to the station's existence.
-A change in policy by the Federal Communications Commission (FCC) left 10-watt noncommercial educational stations like KMSU vulnerable and unprotected against future improvements, which encouraged many of them to increase power and invest in equipment and facilities.
+A change in policy by the Federal Communications Commission (FCC) left 10-watt noncommercial educational stations like KMSU vulnerable and unprotected against future improvements, which encouraged many to increase power and invest in equipment and facilities.
 On January 20, 1982, KMSU became a 3,000-watt station on its present frequency of 89.7 MHz, with a $25,000 federal grant helping to defray the costs of the upgrade.

-In July 1983, KMSU aligned with National Public Radio, a change in its orientation, and achieved authorization from the Corporation for Public Broadcasting, which required studio renovations and the first full-time station staff in its history; it also began preparing to build translators, including the one at Albert Lea, to extend public radio service.
+In July 1983, KMSU aligned with National Public Radio (NPR), a change in its orientation, and achieved authorization from the Corporation for Public Broadcasting, which required studio renovations and the first full-time station staff in its history.
+It also prepared to build translators, including the one at Albert Lea, to extend public radio service.
 The expanding station moved out of the student union facility, which had become cramped due to the shift from student-run to professional operation, to the Warren Street Building in 1989.

 KMSU's future was put at risk again in 1995 due to budget cuts.
 The university proposed transferring KMSU to Minnesota Public Radio outright, ending student involvement in the station.
-The university backtracked on the proposal, citing the potential increased value of the facility with the impending Telecommunications Act of 1996, but staffing was cut from five to two full-time employees, and the possibility was raised of dropping NPR programming.
-During much of this time, the station had a parallel student-run station on carrier current and cable, known variously as KGMA and KRNR, which offered to take over KMSU if needed.
-KRNR and KMSU effected a merger of sorts that fall: classical music and NPR programming was dropped for adult album alternative, and several KRNR student programs were added to the KMSU lineup as public radio programming was deemphasized.
+The university backtracked on the proposal, citing the potential increased value of the facility with the impending Telecommunications Act of 1996, but staffing was cut from five to two full-time employees, so the possibility was raised of dropping NPR programming.
+During this time, the station had a parallel student-run station on carrier current and cable, known variously as KGMA and KRNR, which offered to take over KMSU.
+KRNR and KMSU effected a merger of sorts that fall: classical music and NPR programming was dropped for adult album alternative, and several KRNR student programs were added to the KMSU lineup as public radio programming was de-emphasized.
 News was provided through a student organization, the Southern Minnesota News Project.
 Allegations of MSU interference in its operations emerged in November 2003 when the university asked for a story to be pulled, with some saying it was because the story was negative to the institution; several checks and balances were added to the news operation.

 KMSK in Austin became part of the KMSU family in 1993.
-It had previously been a separate station, KAVT-FM, from 1981 to 1992, when its owner, Independent School District #492, transferred the station to MSU Mankato in exchange for underwriting announcements.
+It had previously been a separate station, KAVT-FM, from 1981 to 1992 before its owner, Independent School District No. 492, transferred the station to MSU Mankato in exchange for underwriting announcements.